 Develop Meeting Norms & Set Clear Expectations

 Especially in a remote work setting, it is key to establishing norms that provide consistency and accountability among team members.
-Over time, TLP has developed a set of practices to maximize engagement during video calls, such as:
+Over time, Gradient Learning has developed a set of practices to maximize engagement during video calls, such as:

 - Setting the norm that team members have their video settings turned on as often as possible in order to fully react and respond to one another’s ideas.
 To encourage full connection during meetings, we rarely share our screens in favor of seeing one another’s faces.